ferram4/Ferram-Aerospace-Research/README.md

 Modifications to Firehound and Colibri to function with new flight model
 Addition of Blitzableiter and SkyEye example crafts

+A 1.5x increase to all stock gimbal ranges

 0.14.7V------------------------------------
 Features:
 Raised stalled-wing drag up to proper maximum levels